jade5638/waverider_generator/README.md

   <img src="https://raw.githubusercontent.com/jade5638/waverider_generator/2c5aba1915e3e87223f8f3444c2ae3c8b66c77a5/leading_edge.svg" alt="LE" width="300"/>
 </p>
 <p align="center">Leading Edge Plot</p>

-**Note** that the `latex` input into the plotting functions is a boolean and determines whether or not to plot the figure with the default LaTex font.
-The user is required to install a LaTex distribution on their system for this feature to work.

 # Dependencies
 The package requires the following libraries to be installed: